 The Institute may record and photograph at the event for promotional purposes, such as for the website, blog, social media and reporting.
 We will inform participants when any recording or photography will take place and instructions on what to do if they do not wish to be recorded or photographed.

-The Institute will use external companies to process information about you on the Institute’s behalf.
-We use Eventbrite to manage registrations, fee processing and notifications; Mailchimp for email communication; Google (Docs, Drive, Sheets) for storing and processing event information; and Google Forms for surveys.
+The SSI will use external companies to process information about you on the SSI’s behalf.
+We use Eventbrite to manage registrations and notifications; Mailchimp for email communication; Google (Docs, Drive, Sheets) for storing and processing event information; and Google Forms for surveys.
 The Institute, through its constituent University partners, remains responsible for the information and will ensure it is kept securely.

 Legal basis: contract